(local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Asan air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Asan is currently 8.6 times the WHO annual air quality guideline value

 Moderate 53 US AQI